Caravan (1971 film): Production

-The film was largely a Khan–Hussain family production, directed by Nasir Hussain (father of future filmmaker Mansoor Khan) and produced by his brother Tahir Hussain (father of future superstar Aamir Khan), under the Nasir Hussain Films banner.
+The film was largely a Khan–Hussain family production, directed by Nasir Hussain and produced by his brother Tahir Hussain, under the Nasir Hussain Films banner.

-The film's plot was loosely inspired by the 1953 film Girl on the Run, a little-known crime drama set against the backdrop of a carnival burlesque show, which was changed to a gypsy show in Caravan.
+The film's plot was loosely inspired by the 1953 film Girl on the Run, a little-known crime drama set against the backdrop of a carnival burlesque show, which was changed to a Banjara show in Caravan.

 Soundtrack

 The soundtrack of the film is one of the hit compositions by R. D. Burman.
 The lyrics of the songs are provided by the veteran poet Majrooh Sultanpuri.